Symptoms Of A Bad Fuel Regulator

 how to improve gas mileage

 Early signs of a failing fuel pressure regulator include engine misfires and poor acceleration and fuel mileage.
-The reason we batch them together is that each is caused by the same thing, the air/fuel mixture being off.
+The reason we group them together is that each is caused by the identical problem, the air/fuel mixture being imprecise.

-If your vehicle displays any of these symptoms, you may want to bring it in before any of the next ones appear.
+If your vehicle exhibits any of these symptoms, you may want to bring it in before any of the next ones appear.

 Black Smoke Coming From The Exhaust